iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 * TimelineComponent, TimelineDataProvider, TimelineMenuItemProps
 * ViewportComponent, ViewportComponentEvents
 * LineWeightSwatch, WeightPickerButton, WeightPropertyEditor

+### Tasks and Workflows Deprecated

+Classes and methods pertaining to Tasks and Workflows have been deprecated due to a change in the UX design.
+Please continue to use Frontstages.

 <!---
 User Interface Changes - section above this point